 New Jersey has five medical schools.
 The state also has 43 teaching hospitals, providing numerous potential career options for students after graduation.
 Whether you’re interested in small-town living or the bustle of city life, New Jersey offers both.

-There are five New Jersey medical schools and 43 teaching hospitals.
 Below you’ll find more information about each school in our New Jersey medical school list.

 From neuroscience research to cancer oncology, Rutgers New Jersey Medical School offers several opportunities for future doctors.
 Located in Newark, this school provides an excellent medical education.